Louisiana

 Data Destruction Requirements

-When personal information is no longer needed for business purposes, any person or business that holds such data must take all reasonable steps to destroy or arrange for the destruction of the records.
-Acceptable destruction methods include:
+When personal information is no longer needed for business purposes, any holder of such data must take all reasonable steps to destroy or arrange for the destruction of the records.
+Acceptable methods include shredding paper records, erasing electronic data, or otherwise modifying the personal information to make it unreadable or undecipherable.

 Penalties for Violating Louisiana's Breach Notification Law

 Violations of the Database Security Breach Notification Law are classified as unfair trade practices under Louisiana's Unfair Trade Practices and Consumer Protection Law (La.
 R.S.
 51:1401 et seq.).
-This means violations carry both government enforcement and private action consequences.
+This classification gives both the government and private plaintiffs enforcement leverage.

 | Violation Type | Penalty |